 The experiment was flagged as a success.
 The Kalashnikov team (front-enders) hasn't just executed the full plan (for their time-bound experiment), they've actually explored some more ambitious, aspirational scenarios to learn/prove even more.

 We had to strike the iron while it was still hot - we've set up a follow-up meeting (for the representatives of tech leadership, QAs & front-enders who've participated in the experiment) which ...
 I've shamelessly manipulated by driving the discussion flow towards the pre-determined outcome I've planned beforehand ...

 But it was a defining moment when we've needed a clear direction, unambiguous & unanimous driven decision.
 And we needed everyone present leaving the meeting to be 100% committed to the "agreed" output ...

-More to come in the next post of the series ...
+The next post of the series is available here.